 The majority of my work is through my private practice, however, I have experience of working within different settings and organizations.
 I have worked within the educational settings, from Primary School to University level, within the charity sector, rehabilitation organisations, and have a broad experience and knowledge of mental health issues and neurodiversity.

-Working with young people I have acquired a good understanding of the complexities and challenges that young people have to deal with.
-This work has led me to explore and engage in the development of a mentoring provision for young people, offering an opportunity for them to explore issues such as, self-confidence, self-image, peer pressure, drugs and alcohol and how to develop a sense of self-respect.
+While working with young people, I have acquired a good understanding of the complexities and challenges that young people have to deal with.
+This work has led me to explore and engage in the development of a mentoring and counselling for young people, offering an opportunity for them to explore issues such as, self-confidence, self-image, peer pressure, drugs and alcohol and how to develop a sense of self-respect.

-I value the therapeutic process and relationship and believe that having someone to speak with and to be deeply heard, can have a profound, transformative and restorative impact on our lives.
+I value the therapeutic process and relationship, I believe that having someone to speak with and to be deeply heard, can have a profound, transformative and restorative impact on our lives.

 Being a trained and qualified counsellor, I adhere to the Ethical Framework and Code of Good Practice of the BACP (British Association of Counselling and Psychotherapy www.bacp.co.uk ) of which I am a Registered Member.
 I hold both public liability and professional indemnity insurance.